Planetbiru/MagicObject/tutorial.md

     _Format:_ Date with Day of the Week
     _Example:_ `Thursday, 24 October 2024`
     _Description:_ This format includes the full name of the day, providing a complete and easily readable date string.
 Perfect for calendars, invitations, or any context where a formal date presentation is needed.

+-   **`'U'`**
+    _Format:_ Unix Timestamp
+    _Example:_ `1698151800`
+    _Description:_ This format represents the date as a Unix timestamp, which is the number of seconds that have elapsed since January 1, 1970 (UTC).
+It is useful for database storage and calculations involving time, as well as for interoperability with systems that utilize Unix timestamps.

 **Example:**